I School Community

 A variety of resources and groups are available at UC Berkeley and beyond to provide support and community for our diverse I School populations.
 Learn more

-My job as Faculty Equity Advisor is to ensure that diversity and equity are considered in all aspects of the School’s academic mission.
-I work with staff, faculty, and students to ensure that the School’s policies, practices, and procedures foster a friendly, fair, and professional environment.
+The Faculty Equity Advisor’s job is to ensure that diversity and equity are considered in all aspects of the School’s academic mission.
+The advisor works with staff, faculty, and students to ensure that the School’s policies, practices, and procedures foster a friendly, fair, and professional environment.
 This includes participating in strategic planning, faculty recruitment, graduate student admissions, and fostering a climate of equity and inclusion.

-I invite all I School faculty, staff, and students to reach out and set up a time to meet with me to share thoughts, ideas or concerns about the inclusiveness of our school.
+We invite all I School faculty, staff, and students to reach out to share thoughts, ideas or concerns about the inclusiveness of our school.

 For prospective students

 Reach out for support in your educational and professional journey at the I School.

 Join us in supporting our vision for equity at the I School and beyond.

 Contact: Rebecca Andersen